clowdr-app/clowdr/services/realtime/README.md

 ## Setting up

+1. Copy `services/realtime/.env.example` to `services/realtime/.env` and replace the placeholder values for the environment variables listed in the table at the bottom of this page.
 1. You should have already configured and started the Docker services.
 Open [http://localhost:15672](http://localhost:15672) in a web browser and log in with the default username and password, both `admin`.
 1. Now, create the user that the realtime service will use to access RabbitMQ.
 Go to the _Admin_ tab and add a new user with username `services/realtime` and password `1234`.
 Click the username of the newly-created user, and then click the _Set Permission_ button.
 This gives the user unrestricted read/write access.
    - You can choose a different username and password, but you will need to update the `RABBITMQ_USERNAME` and `RABBITMQ_PASSWORD` in `.env` to match.